core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 *	The first entry MUST be encoded as a CBOR unsigned integer data item (major type 0) and set to the targeted data node SID.

 *	The following entries MUST contain the value of each key required to identify the instance of the targeted data node.
-These keys MUST be ordered as defined in the "key" YANG statement, starting from top level list, and follow by each of the subordinate list(s).
+These keys MUST be ordered as defined in the 'key' YANG statement, starting from top level list, and follow by each of the subordinate list(s).

 **Names as instance-identifier**